Eleanor of Castile: Cultural and other interests

 In the domestic sphere, Eleanor emphasised comfort and made changes to residences to reflect her taste.
-She commissioned piped bath works at Leeds Caste and tiled bathrooms elsewhere, echoing the bathroom culture of Castile.
+She commissioned piped bath works at Leeds Castle and tiled bathrooms elsewhere, echoing the bathroom culture of Castile.
 Eleanor popularised the use of tapestries and carpets; the use of hangings and especially floor coverings was noted as a Spanish extravagance on her arrival in London but by the time of her death, it was much in vogue among rich magnates.
 Eleanor also promoted the use of fine tableware, elegantly decorated knives, and forks, though it is uncertain whether forks were used as personal eating utensils or as serving pieces from the common bowls or platters.
 She also had considerable influence on the development of garden design in the royal estates.
 Extensive spending on gardens, including the use of water features (such as fountains) – commonly found in Castilian garden designs – is in evidence at her properties and in most places she stayed.
 The picturesque Gloriette (or elevated garden building) at Leeds Castle was developed during Eleanor's ownership; she also introduced fishponds, aviaries with song birds, and Spanish flora to her gardens and grounds.
 Her household food supplies appear to have reflected her Spanish upbringing; they include olive oil, French cheese and fresh fruit.
 She also kept a connection with Acre and her time in the Crusades, ordering foodstuffs and other items from Acre throughout her time in England.

 Eleanor had a keen interest in hunting, particularly with dogs.
 The royal family appears to have stayed each February at Quenington in the Cotswolds for hunting.
 She was a keen horse rider and employed Spanish horse-breeders.
 Eleanor enthusiastically played chess and backgammon, and passed this interest to her children.